 Jan Hoets: Connected to both Chase and Korsten

-While Jan Hoets might not strictly have been a resident of Port Elizabeth , he was closely connected to two residents who were intimately involved in business in Port Elizabeth and who were largely responsible for Port Elizabeth’s initial growth: These prominent citizens were John Centlivres Chase and Frederick Korsten with the latter person being Hoets’ son-in-law.
-This arose due to his marriage to Korsten’s eldest daughter.
-Of course marrying a Chase meant that Hoets was also related to the Chases.
+While Jan Hoets might not strictly have been a full-time resident of Port Elizabeth, he was closely connected to two residents who were intimately involved in business in Port Elizabeth and who were largely responsible for Port Elizabeth’s initial growth: These prominent citizens were John Centlivres Chase and Frederick Korsten with the latter person being Hoets’ son-in-law.
+This arose due to his marriage to Korsten’s eldest daughter, Maria Johanna Charlotta.
+Of course by marrying a Chase meant that Hoets was also related to the Chases.

 By all accounts Hoets was a successful merchant in Cape Town with its more lanquid less frenetic lifestyle.
 Here the bureaucrat predominated unlike Port Elizabeth which possessed a more energetic business like mien, the very anthesis of Cape Town.